North Texas Quilt Festival at Original Sewing & Quilt Expo in Dallas

 Judged Quilt Contest & Show

 Treat yourself to aisles and aisles of breathtaking quilts brimming with artistry and creativity, competing for thousands in cash prize awards from accredited judges.
-Supported in part by: Bear Creek Quilt Guild, Fort Worth Modern Quilt Guild, Fort Worth Quilt Guild, Irving Quilt Guild, Quilters' Guild of Arlington and Trinity Valley Quilters' Guild.
+Supported in part by: Bear Creek Quilt Guild, Fort Worth Modern Quilt Guild, Fort Worth Quilt Guild, Irving Quilt Guild, MidCities Modern Quilters, Quilters' Guild of Arlington, Quilter's Guild of Dallas, and Trinity Valley Quilters' Guild.

 Contest Rules & Instructions